lambdaclass/concrete/ROADMAP.md

 15. Add a thin end-to-end credibility slice before the larger workload ladder, so skeptical users can replay one compelling artifact before the full Phase 5/6/12/13 surface is complete.
 Target:
-    `examples/credibility_slice/packet_window/` or an equivalent protocol-like
+    `examples/credibility_slice/packet_window/` or an equivalent no-alloc
-    example that exercises all of: explicit capabilities, one runtime-safety obligation, one source contract, one Lean-checked proof, one `proved_by_kernel_decision` discharge, one SMT counterexample or
+    protocol parser/verifier (WebSocket frame decoder, TLS record-header parser, DNS packet parser, or HTTP/1 header parser).
+The slice must demonstrate the actual production-readiness claim, not a toy proof: fixed buffers, `Bytes`, `ByteView`, arrays, `Result`, pattern matching, explicit capabilities, value-model accessors / scoped borrows, no returned references, and bounded allocation or no allocation.
+It must include positive and negative corpus fixtures, fuzz/property-style generated cases with persisted
-    solver-trusted residue, one property-test counterexample, one oracle or interpreter-vs-compiled check, and one audit/release bundle.
-Wire `scripts/tests/check_credibility_slice.sh`; the gate must compile and run the example, replay the proof/evidence checks, persist any counterexample as a regression, and produce a README transcript that a non-author can run without understanding compiler internals.
+    counterexamples, an oracle or interpreter-vs-compiled check, one runtime-safety obligation, one source contract, one Lean-checked proof, one `proved_by_kernel_decision` discharge, and one audit/release bundle.
+Wire `scripts/tests/check_credibility_slice.sh`; the gate must compile and run the example, replay the proof/evidence checks, emit `--report contracts`, `--report obligation-ledger`, `--report caps`, `--report layout`, and `--report fingerprints`, persist any counterexample as a regression, and produce a README transcript that a non-author can run without understanding compiler internals.
 This is intentionally a vertical slice, not a new parallel track; it exists to validate the bet before the later 10k-line workload ladder.
+Do not start this slice until the immediate Phase 6 blockers that directly affect parser/buffer code are either done or explicitly deferred with examples: array-literal element inference (#6), match guards / OR patterns / match-on-reference (#5), and `defer`/cleanup (#7) if the chosen slice owns resources.
 16. Add a graduated real-workload ladder.
 The goal is to make sure Concrete builds real things that can be checked against references, not only tiny proof demos.
 Each workload must name the surface or public claim it forces;